wolf4605/Skyrim-Modlist/MODLIST_README.md

 ⚠️ Option `AnimationLoadSignedCrash` must be disabled in the `EngineFixes.toml` inside SSE Engine Fixes if you plan to install Animation Limit Crash Fix.

 - [ ] [Optional] [Animation Crash Limit Fix SSE](https://www.nexusmods.com/skyrimspecialedition/mods/31146?tab=description)<br>
 ⚠️ Option `AnimationLoadSignedCrash` must be disabled in the `EngineFixes.toml` inside SSE Engine Fixes.
-This mod just increases the amount of NPC that can be animated at a time.

 - [ ] [SSE Display Tweaks]()<br>
 ⚠️ If you feature a bug where you can't use the keyboard, add the following lines at the bottom in `SSEDisplayTweaks.ini`.